jabir366/helm-charts/instana-agent/README.md

    - Instana nodes should be configured in **`INFRASTRUCTURE`** mode.
    - Application workload nodes should be configured in **`APM`** mode.
    - Create a YAML file speifying the zones along with their affinity and tolerations.
-     It is assumed that the Instana nodes are tainted with `node.instana.io/monitor=true` and labelled with `node-role.kubernetes.io/monitor=true`

     ```yaml
     zones: